Sicilian-Style Tomato Sauce

 sea salt and black pepper to taste

-- Cook over moderate heat for no more than 30 minutes.
-This is important because you don’t want the tomatoes to change character too long and take on a cooked taste.
-This is a fresh tomato sauce.
+- Cook the sauce over moderate heat for no more than 30 minutes.
+This is important because you don’t want the tomatoes to change character and take on a cooked tomato taste…remember, this is a fresh tomato sauce.

-- Adjust the seasoning then add a bit of olive oil if you like.
+- Adjust the seasoning then add a bit of extra virgin olive oil if you like.
 Enjoy right away or cool completely and refrigerate.
 Reheat gently over medium heat after refrigerating.

 Jack’s Fresh Tip

-You can also make this sauce completely oil-free.
-At the beginning of the recipe, simply add a bit of water and lightly crush the garlic to release the flavor into the water.
-Proceed as normal and don’t add any more oil at the end.
+You can make this sauce oil-free.
+Eliminate the oil after softening the onions.
+Lightly crush the garlic to release the flavor into 1-2 tablespoons of water.
+Proceed as normal and don’t add any more oil at the end of the cooking.

 Consider making a double or triple recipe and simply can the leftovers.
 Place the sauce in hot sanitized jars (put the jars in a 140° C oven for 20 minutes) and seal immediately.